Microsoft/ATADocs.pt-br/ATPDocs/suspicious-activity-guide.md

 ## <a name="suspected-brute-force-attack-ldap"></a>Suspeita de LDAP (ataque de força bruta)
 <a name="brute-force-attack-using-ldap-simple-bind"></a>
-*Antigo nome:* ataque de força bruta usando associação simples de LDAP
+*Nome anterior:* Ataque de força bruta usando associação simples LDAP

 **Descrição**